Delta Eridani

-Delta Eridani, which is Latinized from δ Eridani, is a star in the equatorial constellation of Eridanus.
+Delta Eridani, Latinized from δ Eridani, also named Rana, is the fifth-brightest star in the constellation of Eridanus.

-The star is visible to the naked eye and has been observed to vary in slightly brightness between magnitudes 3.51 and 3.56, although subsequent observations did not bear this out.
-It is relatively near to the Sun, with a distance of about 29.5 light years as determined from parallax.
+The star is visible to the naked eye with an apparent magnitude of 3.54.
+It is relatively near to the Sun, with a distance of about 29.6 light-years as determined from parallax.
 The star is drifting closer with a radial velocity of −6 km/s.

-Delta Eridani is sometimes called Rana: Rana means "the frog" in Latin, but derivation of this name is uncertain.
-The name was approved by the International Astronomic Union on 4 April 2022.